Robert Merrill: Personal life

 He wrote two books of memoirs, Once More from the Beginning (1965) and Between Acts (1976), and he co-authored a novel, The Divas (1978).

 Merrill toured all over the world with his arranger and conductor, Angelo DiPippo, who wrote most of his act and performed at concert halls throughout the world.
-He always donated his time on the Cerebral Palsy Telethon with Dennis James.

 Death

-Merrill died at his home in New Rochelle, New York, at the age 87, while watching Game 1 of the 2004 World Series between the Boston Red Sox and the St. Louis Cardinals.
+Merrill died on October 23, 2004, at his home in New Rochelle, New York, at age 87.
 He is interred at the Sharon Gardens Cemetery in Valhalla, New York, which is the Jewish division of Kensico Cemetery.
 His headstone features an opera curtain that has been drawn open.